 - Absolutely, so, I work with the DXE with the employment program and we don't do interviews, we do assessments where we bring autistic individuals in over a two to three-week assessment.
 We just look at their ability for teamwork and follow instructions and communicate respectfully to each other, those sorts of things.
 So, we do that over two to three weeks here at The Hub when they're in Brisbane, and we've all seen these shy, young people come in, who won't say a word and are so nervous and so anxious, three weeks later, leave this The Hub just so empowered.
 And often we end in here with presentations where there's tears, isn't there?
 And they go, "Finally, I'm around really cool autistic people and in a team that understand autism and understand me and know how to get the best out of me."
 So, it's a wonderful journey.
 And then we start employment.
 And now our program is wonderful in that we have an autism consultant with our teams with DXE.
-And so I've worked alongside up to 20 individuals in a professional IT environment, 40 hours a week here in Brisbane.
-And so what that might look like is we get these young people, not even young people, these people coming into work, and they have no context whatsoever of what work is.
+And so, I've worked alongside up to 20 individuals in a professional IT environment, 40 hours a week here in Brisbane.
+And so, what that might look like is we get these young people, not even young people, these people coming into work, and they have no context whatsoever of what work is.
 So, a lot of our, we've got 120 employees across Australia now, and most of them would never have worked, and if they have worked, it's been in a fast-food restaurant or something totally not aligned to their skills.
 So, they do come in and we really have to start at the grassroots around why do we work?
 Like why do we all turn up every day to work when we could sit at home?
 Like, what's the answer to that?
 So, we have to start getting context around why we do that day in and day out and what teamwork is, and why things like time sheets are important and why you don't send emails to the whole office in capitals and tell them they're idiots when they are.
-And so all day, every day, we give context around the work environment and what work is and why we do it and why it's important to do a good job.
+And so, all day, every day, we give context around the work environment and what work is and why we do it and why it's important to do a good job.
 And so that's what I've been lucky enough to do for the last five or six years.